istio-ecosystem/README/README.md

 - How is the repo related to the Istio project?
 - What are the GitHub ids of the initial admins of the repo?

-The request will be reviewed by Istio Steering in an upcoming meeting for approval.
+The request will be reviewed by Istio TOC in an upcoming meeting for approval.